Top 5 most comfortable football boots 2021

 Made from the finest kangaroo leather I’ve ever seen, the Morelia 2 certainly doesn’t come cheap, but it provides the kind of luxurious sensation you just can’t get anywhere else.
 Since these boots are individually handcrafted, I really can’t stress the overall quality enough here, and their unbelievable durability makes them an investment worth making.

 If you’ve got a bit of spare cash and place comfort above everything else, then these are the boots you’ve been looking for.

 It’s fair to say Puma haven’t shied away from making changes.
-The 5.1 was the third version of the Future released in 2019 alone, which made it pretty much impossible to stay up-to-date without spending a fortune.
-Fortunately, all these changes seem to have paid off, and the Future is now one of the most comfortable football boots on the planet.
+The Netfit designs of 2019 and 2020 came thick and fast, which made it pretty much impossible to stay up-to-date without spending a fortune.
+Fortunately, all these changes seem to have paid off, and the latest Future Z is one of the most comfortable football boots on the planet.